coffeegoesincodecomesout/testapp-ThreePilars/README.md

 # testapp-ThreePilars
-I usee this to demonstrate the three pilars of observability
+I use this to demonstrate the three pilars of observability